mihirchronicles/mihirchronicles.github.io/content/bookshelf/seven-brief-lessons-of-physics.md

 - The electromagnetic field: this field is really entity that, diffused everywhere, carries radio waves, fills space, can vibrate and oscillate like the surface of a lake, and transports the electrical force.
 - Since his youth, Einstein had been fascinated by the electromagnetic field.
 He soon came to understand that gravity, like electricity, must be conveyed by a field as well: a gravitational field analogous to the electrical field must exist.
 He aimed at understanding how gravitational field worked.
 - An extraordinary idea occurred to him, a stroke of pure genius: the gravitational field is not diffused through space; the gravitational field is the space itself.
 This is the idea of the general theory of relativity.
 Newton's space, through which things move, and the gravitational field are one and the same thing.
-- Space is no longer something distinct from matter—it is one the material components of the world.
+- Space is no longer something distinct from matter-it is one the material components of the world.
 This was the moment of enlightenment.
 - When a large star has burned up all its combustible substance (hydrogen), it goes out.
 What remains is no longer supported by the heat of the combustion and collapses under its own weight, to a point where it bends space to such a degree that it plummets into an actual hole.
 These are famous black holes.
 - Eienstien's equation shows that space cannot stand still; it must be expanding.
 This explains what we know big bang.
 - The theory contends that space moves like the surface of the sea.
 The effects of these gravitational waves are observed in the sky on binary stars.